Watch the FIFA World Cup 2026 Live and Don’t Miss a Match - Tech Innovate

 The FIFA World Cup 2026 has significantly changed how the tournament unfolds, and that directly impacts how fans follow the matches.

 The tournament now features 48 national teams, something unprecedented in the competition’s history.
-This expands the number of countries, playing styles, and stories on the pitch.

 The first phase is made up of 12 groups of 4 teams.
 Each team plays three matches, but with one important detail: there are no irrelevant games.